 This appears to be one of the first empirical studies to consider OST from a global perspective.
-Theory and empirical findings suggest that learning transcends the classroom and that OST matters for mathematics and science achievement (e.g., Chiu et al., 2007).
+Theory and empirical findings suggest that learning transcends the class-room and that OST matters for mathematics and science achievement (e.g., Chiu et al., 2007).
 Although the developmental status of the nation explains the bulk of variation in international achievement differences, how youth spend their OST tells us something more and very different.
 This new information supports the need to view adolescent education in broader terms that transcend the classroom and include OST.
 Adolescents may be learning the skills necessary for in-classroom learning in OST settings.
 OST contexts promote social learning, teamwork, personal goal-setting, and critical thinking (Larson, 2000).
-For example, adolescents experience more concentration and intrinsic motivation (i.e., components necessary for exemplar learning experiences) in structured voluntary settings (e.g., sports, hobbies) compared to classroom settings (Larson, 2000).
-Adolescents can learn to apply these skills to classroom settings and promote learning.
+For example, adolescents experience more concentration and intrinsic motivation (i.e., components necessary for exemplar learning experiences) in structured voluntary settings (e.g., sports, hobbies) compared to classroom settings and promote learning.
 In this study, internet use and some leisure domains were related to academic achievement, whereas time spent in labor domains was negatively related to achievement, at least in terms of OST.
 Both absolute and relative OST were predictive of international differences in mathematics and science achievement and this held after controlling for HDI.
 Therefore, efforts to understand how youth spend their OST around the world may help us to develop the most effective education policies and practices.